sudo-riyad/Docker_SDN_Network_in_Mininet/README.md

 name of **‘local.rules’** and **‘threshold.conf’** respectively.

+### Documentation.

-For the Implementation of the network check the documentation: [Project Documentation](https://github.com/sudo-riyad/RYU-SDN-contoller-in-CORE/blob/cc64d009d620c4626b2264d7d2c1c59770244a85/Documentation/IndividualProject_Islam_Riyad-Ul-_1324662.pdf)
+For the Implementation of the network check the documentation: [Project Documentation](https://github.com/sudo-riyad/SDN_Network_in_Mininet/blob/ae691717b5ddb8b263a517d7674a58914594e7c5/Documentation/M.pdf)

+Find the documentation of project extension: [Extension Documentation](https://github.com/sudo-riyad/SDN_Network_in_Mininet/blob/ae691717b5ddb8b263a517d7674a58914594e7c5/Documentation/improvements.pdf)